Article reviewed and updated 5/8/26.

 I will be returning to school after baby is born.
-I would like to continue breastfeeding and want to pump at school.
-What can I do to prepare?
+I plan to continue breastfeeding and want to pump at school.
+How can I prepare?

-It's wonderful that you're planning ahead for your return to school.
-Being prepared will make the transition back to school easier.
-Many high schools/colleges have policies to help mothers be successful with parenting and studying.
-Being prepared to breastfeed so that things can get off to the best start is also important.
+Planning ahead can make your return to school much easier!
+Many schools have policies and resources to help support students with breastfeeding.
+Being prepared to breastfeed so that things can get off to the best start can help with the transition back to school.
 Consider attending a breastfeeding class during your pregnancy.
-Ask your peer counselor for more information on the Zoom classes that are offered.
+Let your peer counselor know if you'd like to attend a Breastfeeding Class on Zoom.

 During Your Pregnancy:

-- Think about how much time you are able to take off from school.
-If possible, take the maximum amount of time off to ensure successful establishment of breastfeeding.
-Ask about the option for virtual/distance learning.
+- Think about how much time you are able to take off from school after baby is born.
+If possible, take the maximum amount of time off to help establish breastfeeding.

-- Consider your daycare/caregiver options.
-Make sure to choose someone who is knowledgeable or willing to learn the proper storage and handling of breast milk.
+- Consider a caregiver who is willing to learn safe breastmilk storage and handling practices.
 Having support from baby's caregiver is crucial in your breastfeeding success.

 - Research breast pumps and reach out to your insurance company to find out which pumps are covered.
 The WIC program also provides pumps.